panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

 <ThemedImage
   alt="sellers"
   sources={{
-    light: useBaseUrl('/img/OptionTradingDiagram-LP.svg'),
+    light: useBaseUrl('/img/OptionTradingDiagram-LP-2.svg'),
-    dark: useBaseUrl('/img/OptionTradingDiagram-LP.svg'),
+    dark: useBaseUrl('/img/OptionTradingDiagram-LP-2.svg'),
   }}
 />

-Panoptic Liquidity Providers (PLPs) will provide liquidity to the Panoptic smart contract by depositing assets into the option pool in the form of a single type.
+Passive Liquidity Providers (PLPs) provide liquidity to a Panoptic pool by making single-sided deposits of tokens into the option pool in any amount.
 They will receive [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) shares for their deposited liquidity, and their portion of collateral inside the Panoptic pool will be tracked using a shares model from the [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) standard.

 The role of PLPs in Panoptic differs somewhat from that of LPs in Uni v3.
-The net goal of PLPs is *not* to deploy liquidity within a specific range of a Uni v3 pool.
+PLPs do *not* deploy liquidity within a specific range of a Uni v3 pool.
-Rather, PLPs generate yield by providing liquidity that can be borrowed and relocated to a Uni v3 pool by options sellers for a fixed commission fee.
+Rather, PLPs generate yield by lending tokens that can be deployed to a Uniswap v3 pool by option sellers for a fixed commission fee.

 When a PLP removes their liquidity from the option pool, Panoptic will burn their collateral tokens, and the PLP will receive their share of the collateral pool plus collected fees.
 </details>

 ## Option Sellers
-Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uni v3 pool.
+Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uniswap v3 pool.
 Sellers must deposit collateral and can sell options with notional values up to five times larger than their collateral balance.

 **Typical users**: Pro-tail, Market makers, DAOs.